Compared: Deer Rifles in the Field

 As soon as we are off of the pavement at least one rifle is loaded and placed in the truck's rear window rifle rack or on the floor of the vehicle between the front seat and the door in the unlikely event that we spot a deer along the side of the road.
 We call this the "ready" rifle.
 By the way, although we realize that some jurisdictions prohibit carrying a loaded rifle in a vehicle, this procedure is completely legal and commonly practiced in Oregon.

 Once we have arrived at the selected hunting area, we proceed on foot.
 Usually at least one hunter takes an impromptu stand, while the others still hunt a predetermined area in the same general vicinity.
-Thus all of the rifles are used at least briefly from a stand and, more importantly, while still hunting (walking slowly and quietly in search of game).
+Thus, all of the rifles are used from a stand and while still hunting (walking slowly and quietly in search of game).
+We also have portable ground blinds for use in appropriate areas.

 Following are our impressions of the individual rifles.
 At the end of the comments about each rifle we have given them an overall "deer rifle score" based on an A (Excellent), B (Good), C (Satisfactory), D (Poor), and F (Failure) grading system, just like in school.
 A plus or minus may be used to indicate a rifle at the top or bottom of its grade.